Madhav1716/AI-powered-Traffic-Analysis-System/README.md

 # AI Traffic Analysis System 🚗

-A sophisticated traffic monitoring solution that combines computer vision and machine learning to provide real-time insights into traffic patterns.
+A sophisticated traffic monitoring solution developed by Madhav that combines computer vision and machine learning to provide real-time insights into traffic patterns.
+This project is the result of individual development and research in the field of computer vision and traffic analysis.

 ## Features 🌟